2023-24 Fantasy Basketball Draft Kit: Rankings, mocks, strategies and more

 Whether you're playing in a points or category league, we have you covered.

-Yahoo Fantasy's very own Dan Titus brings in some industry friends to tackle some hard-hitting draft topics.
+Yahoo Fantasy's very own Dan Titus brings in some industry friends to tackle some hard-hitting draft topics and mock drafts.

 Which non-first-round player could deliver first-round production?